 If you were injured by a dog, your Atlanta dog bite lawyer will fight for the compensation you deserve.
 Here at Ross Moore Law, to prove that the dog owner is liable, we will gather evidence to show their negligence.

-Damages That Can Be Recovered After a Dog Bite Injury
+What Can Damages Victims Recover After a Dog Bite Injury

 After suffering a dog bite, you may be eligible for several types of damages, including the following:

 - Economic: These damages are intended to compensate for financial losses, like medical expenses, lost wages, and other injury-related costs.